 Mark read conversations as closed: If you enable this, all conversations will be marked as closed if you read them.
 If you typically don’t act on incoming texts, e.g. people thanking you for a coupon you’ve sent, then you should be fine to leave this on.
 If you do, we recommend manually marking conversations as closed to ensure nothing slips through the cracks.

 Mark all conversations as closed: This setting enables you to mass mark all conversations as closed.

 Here Are the Different Inbox Views

-If you add teammates, you can also see conversations assigned to them.
+If you add team members, you can also see conversations assigned to them.